ktzanev/venir-labopp/en.md

 Take the metro [Orlyval], get off at "Antony" station.
 Take the metro [RER-B] to "gare du Nord" station.
 (1h, 12€)

-_Alternative solution: take a bus [Orlybus] to Paris, get off at Paris - "Denfert-Rochereau" station and then take the subway [RER-B] to "gare du Nord" station._
+_Alternative solution: take a bus [Orlybus] to Paris, get off at Paris - "Denfert-Rochereau" station and then take the metro [RER-B] to "gare du Nord" station._